kharysharpe/laravel-secrets/README.md

 This will start a wizard to create a user (Client) and generates a token along with a public and private key.
 This information should be securely transferred to the Client and will be used to store and/or retrieving secrets on the Laravel Secrets Server

+## Requirements

+* Redis server for storing secrets
+*
+_(This may change to a driver based solution that you can determine your own storage method)_

 ## Demo Client App
 Client Demo (PoC)